pjchavarria/Swift-Widget/README.md

 ## License

-Swift-Gif is available under the MIT license.
+Swift-Widget is available under the MIT license.
 See the LICENSE file for more info.